Unconscionable Contracts: Legal Tests, Examples, and Remedies

 Frequently Asked Questions

-4. What are common examples of unconscionable contracts?
+What industries are most associated with unconscionable contracts?

 If you need help learning more about what makes a contract unconscionable, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.